badboy-huaqiao/simple-local-gateway-console/README.md

 ## Completed functions

-1. Device,Device Service,Device Profile CRUD.
+1.  the CRUD of Device,Device Service,Device Profile,Export Register,Rule Engine.
 2. Gateway(multi-instances)management sharing one web UI.
 3.  user login auth.
 4.  gateway instance CRUD with h2-database(a memory DB,will be placed with persistence DB further.)
 5.  force user to choose one gateway instance before operating other function module.
+6.  all data from EdgeX Foundry can be showed in json formatter,which will be used to developer.

 ## the further

 1. Will be supported to run in docker
+2. Google Map Location to manage multi-gateway instance.
+3.  camera device Living Stream Rendering on web console.
-2. Gradually improve other functions
+4. Gradually improve other functions